 TEACHERS CODE CLASS NUMBER OF PUPILS

-TA Æ 50
+TA IE 50

-TB 2W 38
+ТВ 2W 38

 TC 3E 42

-TD 4W 40
+TD 4 W 40

-TE 5W 45
+TE 5 W 45

 TF 5E 44

 TG 6S 46

 TH 7N 41

-TI 7S 42
+T1 7S 42

 TJ 8 35

 423

-The researcher used the questionnaire to find out if sizes of the classes at Baharini school has affected the learning of English by learners with specific learning difficulties in English.
+The researcher used the questionnaire to find out if the size of the classes at kilimani primary schools has affected the learning of English by learners with specific learning difficulties in English.

-For the table 4 above, its observed that the classes have over forty learners except two west and eight which have thirty eight and thirty five respectively.
+For the table 4 above, it's observed that the classes have over forty learners except two west and eight which have thirty eight and thirty five respectively.

-There were fifty learners in class one East, forty eight in class three East, forty in class four west, forty in class five west, forty four in class five east, forty six in six south, forty two in seven south, forty one in seven north and thirty five in eight.
+There were fifty learners in class one East, forty eight in class three East, forty in class four west, forty five in class five west, forty four in class five East, forty six in six south, forty two in seven south, forty one in seven north and thirty five in eight.

-According to the researcher, it is not easy to manage large classes and therefore the size of the classes affect the learning of English by learners with specific learning difficulties in Lugari south schools.
-This is because teachers are unable to attend to each and every pupils in the class who have diverse needs.
+According to the researcher, it is not easy to manage large classes and therefore the size of the classes affect the learning of English by learners with specific learning difficulties in Kilimani into primary school.
+This is because teachers are unable to attend to each and every pupil in the class who has diverse needs.
 The size of the class also determines the teaching methods to be used by the teachers.

-The researcher feels that teachers in Lugari should be sensitized on special needs education so that they will be able to cater for individual differences and interest.
+The researcher feels that teachers in Kilimani should be sensitized on special needs education so that they will be able to cater for individual differences and interest.
 Teachers can also group learners into mixed ability and guide them to do peer tutoring where learners with specific learning difficulties are assisted by their peers.
-This will foster good relationship among the teacher and the learner themselves.
-If possible the classes can be sub-divided in manageable units to curb the problem of specific learning difficulties.
+This will foster good relationship among the teacher and the learners themselves.
+If possible the classes can be sub-divided in a manageable class to curve the problem of specific learning difficulties.